Credit by Examination and Advanced Placement

 11

 PCC Major Requirements: Students should be aware that AP exam credit is evaluated by corresponding it to an equivalent PCC course, e.g., HIST 007A.
 A student who receives AP credit and then takes the equivalent PCC course will have the unit credit for such duplication deducted prior to being awarded the Associate degree.
-Credit by AP exam is noted and listed on a student’s transcript, with units assigned and a grade of “Passing”.
+Credit by AP exam is noted and listed on a student’s transcript, with units assigned and a grade of "P" for “Pass”.

 Local PCC GE: AP exams may be applied to the Local PCC GE based on the corresponding GE areas listed above.